 When it comes to the food in Cambodia, there is something to suit every taste and budget.
-Cheap and cheerful restaurants in touristy areas serve everything from fried rice and noodles to burgers and spaghetti.
+If you are backpacking in Cambodia and looking for cheap and cheerful restaurants in touristy areas, there are lots that serve everything from fried rice and noodles to burgers and spaghetti.
 The cheapest option is to do what the locals do; grab a dish of fried rice or noodles from a roadside vendor for $1-2 and wash it down with a 50-cent can of Angkor beer (or three).
 Fresh local fruit is also cheap and widely available.
 A mango, fresh coconut, pineapple, dragon fruit or handful of bananas from a market or roadside vendor costs $1 or less.

 Some local dishes to look out for are